-- 1. Ensures that the Library Promotion and Tenure Policy is reviewed and updated at least every three years and that the policy complies with University policy. - 2.
-Ensures that the Library has a mentoring process for tenure-track faculty as well as a system of annual performance evaluation for all faculty. - Provides initial information, timelines, and copies of all written guidelines regarding promotion and tenure expectations and policies to all new and continuing faculty members on a regular basis. - 4.
-At the end of the spring semester, distributes the Library Promotion and Tenure Timetable to all faculty.

-- 5. Informs faculty of the rights to due process, appeal and informal processes for conflict resolution in promotion and tenure. - 6.
+- 1. Ensures that the Library Promotion and Tenure Policy is reviewed and updated at least every three years and that the policy complies with University policies, rules and procedures and has been approved by the Executive Vice President and Provost. - 2.
+Ensures that the Library has a mentoring process for tenure-track faculty as well as a system of annual performance evaluation for all faculty. - 3.
+Provides initial information, timelines, and copies of all written guidelines regarding promotion and tenure expectations and policies to all new and continuing faculty members on a regular basis. - 4.
+At the end of the spring semester, distributes the Library Promotion and Tenure Timetable to all faculty. - 5.
+Informs faculty of the rights to due process, appeal and informal processes for conflict resolution in promotion and tenure. - 6.
 Maintains the annual list of Library Promotion and Tenure Committee members in order to track number of successive terms served. - 7.
 Recommends extensions or reduction of the probationary period. - 8.
 Adds external letters to the candidate's portfolio. - 9.
 Ensures the inclusion of the Department Head's and the Library Promotion and Tenure Committee's recommendations in the candidate's portfolio. - 10.
 Adds new information to the candidate's portfolio by having the new or changed information filed in the appropriate place(s) as designated by the candidate in the copies of the candidate's documentation. - 11.
 Responds, if necessary, to a request to add information and gives reasons for action taken. - 12.
 Makes independent recommendation pertaining to promotion and tenure.
-To do this, considers: - candidate's portfolio, - recommendation of the Library Promotion and Tenure Committee, and - recommendation of the Department Head. - 13.
-Notifies candidates, in writing, of the recommendations of the Library Promotion and Tenure Committee and of the Dean of the Library.
-This notification must occur prior to passing the portfolio on to the Executive Vice President and Provost. - 14.
-Places independent recommendation in the candidate's portfolio. - 15.
+To do this, considers: - candidate's Core Document and Documentation File - recommendation of the Library Promotion and Tenure Committee - recommendation of the Department Head - 13.
+Notifies candidates with a paper or electronic copy of the recommendations of the Library Promotion and Tenure Committee and of the Dean of the Library.
+This notification must occur prior to passing the portfolio on to the Executive Vice President and Provost.

+- 14. Places independent recommendation in the candidate's portfolio. - 15.
 Forwards a copy of the Dean's recommendation to the Department Head and the Chair of the Library Promotion and Tenure Committee.
 Also forwards to the Department Head the recommendation of the Library Promotion and Tenure Committee. - 16.
 Meets with the Executive Vice President and Provost regarding promotion and tenure cases. - 17.
 Ensures that the candidate and all promotion and tenure review advisory recommending bodies (Department Head, Library Promotion and Tenure Committee and Executive Vice President and Provost) have knowledge of any changes to the portfolio.